Dannymak1993/Musicify-v2/README.md

    - [License](#license)

   # Description <a id="desc"></a>
-  Musicify is a spotify-esque application built with Next.Js, React.js, Tailwind CSS, Stripe integration for payments and Supabase/PostgreSQL as the database.
+  Musicify is my verison of a spotify clone built with Next.Js, React.js, Tailwind CSS, Stripe integration for payments and Supabase/PostgreSQL as the database.

   # Installation <a id="ins"></a>
   No installation required; visit the website, create an account and subscribe to the musicify premium plan to begin adding songs or listening to the music available.